ParaTheatrical ReSearch and Vertical Pool

 for The Washington Free Press, Oct.
 1993

-(used by kind permission of Copper Canyon Press, Port Townsend WA).
+(used by kind permission of Copper Canyon Press)

-"The Oracle" is a mystical family drama that follows the final day in the life of an elderly patriarch (ART JANETTE) who has lapsed into an intermittent coma where he talks in his sleep and, when momentarily awakened, calls out for his son Brandon (JOEL GILMAN) who lives a thousand miles away.
-During his sleeping episodes, his granddaughter Ariadne (KATHRYN RICE) appears in his dreams as a guide while the words he mutters in his sleep are pure poetry, specifically, poems from "The Book of Questions" by Chilean poet, Pablo Neruda.
-Talking in his sleep disturbs his daughter Katherine (MARZEE CRUM) and the house nurse (AMANDA SHAW) who sit by his bedside waiting for him to awaken and become fully conscious.
-Meanwhile, Brandon decides to journey home to visit the family where he unexpectedly participates in an ancient ritual of ancestral origins.
+"The Oracle" (1993; 60:00) An ancestral drama.
+On the final day in the life of an elderly patriarch (ART JANETTE) he lapses into an intermittent coma and e talks in his sleep.
+When momentarily awakened, he calls out for his estranged son Brandon (JOEL GILMAN) who lives a thousand miles away.
+During his sleeping episodes, his granddaughter Ariadne (KATHRYN RICE) appears in the psychic landscape of his dreams as a guide while the words he mutters in his sleep are pure poetry (from "The Book of Questions" by Pablo Neruda).
+These poetic mutterings disturbs his daughter Katherine (MARZEE CRUM) while fascinating the on-site nurse (AMANDA SHAW) tending his bedside.
+Meanwhile, Brandon journeys home and finds himself at the center of an ancient ritual of ancestral healing.

 Antero Alli, filmography